Event Causality Is Key to Computational Story Understanding: Abstract

 \section{Abstract}

-Psychological research suggests the central role of event causality in human story understanding.
-Further, event causality has been heavily utilized in symbolic story generation.
-However, few machine learning systems for story understanding employ event causality, partially due to the lack of reliable methods for identifying open-world causal event relations.
-Leveraging recent progress in large language models (LLMs), we present the first method for event causality identification that leads to material improvements in computational story understanding.
-We design specific prompts for extracting event causal relations from GPT.
-Against human-annotated event causal relations in the GLUCOSE dataset \cite{Mostafazadeh2020GLUCOSEGA}, our technique performs on par with supervised models, while being easily generalizable to stories of different types and lengths.
-The extracted causal relations lead to 5.7\% improvements on story quality evaluation and 8.7\% on story video-text alignment.
-Our findings indicate enormous untapped potential for event causality in computational story understanding.
+Cognitive science and symbolic AI research suggest that event causality provides vital information for story understanding.
+However, machine learning systems for story understanding rarely employ event causality, partially due to the lack of methods that reliably identify open-world causal event relations.
+Leveraging recent progress in large language models, we present the first method for event causality identification that leads to material improvements in computational story understanding.
+Our technique sets a new state of the art on the COPES dataset \cite{wang-etal-2023-cola} for causal event relation identification.
+Further, in the downstream story quality evaluation task, the identified causal relations lead to 3.6-16.6\% relative improvement on correlation with human ratings.
+In the multimodal story video-text alignment task, we attain 4.1-10.9\% increase on Clip Accuracy and 4.2-13.5\% increase on Sentence IoU.
+The findings indicate substantial untapped potential for event causality in computational story understanding.
+The codebase is at \url{https://github.com/insundaycathy/Event-Causality-Extraction}.